A few miles of multi-use trails in Castleton.

 These beautiful trails are entirely on private property and are open to the public through the landowner's generosity and their partnership with Slate Valley Trails.
 The majority of the trails are singletrack and designed for mountian biking.
 However, the trails are open to any non-motorized use including hiking, running, and snowshoeing.
 Once you reach the highest point on Hardy's Hill the views of Lake Saint Catherine are amazing, and so are the fast berms and rolls as you head back down the long descent.
 Please do not ride the trails if they are wet and tire ruts are visible.

-The trailhead and parking is located on Town Farm Road off Route 140 in East Poultney.
+The trailhead and parking is located at 125 Town Farm Road in Poultney.
+Directions

 These new trails are entirely on private property and are open to the public through the landowner's generosity and their partnership with Slate Valley Trails.
 The majority of the trails are singletrack and designed for mountian biking.
 However, the trails are open to any non-motorized use including hiking, running, and snowshoeing.